neilmce/quiz/rounds/theYearThatWas.md

 January
 -------
-* Who or what is Hoegh Osaka?

-    A: Cargo ship that ran aground in the Solent

-* OR: The cargo ship Hoegh Osaka ran aground in the Solent in this month, what was it carrying?

-    A: £30 million of luxury cars

-* Who became the first European nation to be allowed to export beef to the United States since the mad cow disease scare 15 years ago?

-    A: Ireland

 * With whom was Sam Smith forced to share the writing credits for his Grammy-nominated single ‘Stay With Me’?